IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ## How It Works: Complete Verification Flow

 The IronShield verification process involves **eight distinct steps** that create a secure, verifiable chain of trust without requiring ongoing communication between your API and IronShield servers.
+Included in this diagram are also the custom X-IRONSHIELD http headers parties use to communicate with each other via this protocol.

 ```mermaid
 sequenceDiagram